John Gambino: Arrest and trial

-On September 17, 1992, they were arrested in a secluded motel suite in Fort Lauderdale, South Florida, where they were said to have associates who would help them flee to Venezuela, where they owned an interest in a ranch.
+On September 17, 1992, John and Joe Gambino were arrested in a secluded motel suite in Fort Lauderdale, South Florida, where they were said to have associates who would help them flee to Venezuela, where they owned an interest in a ranch.
 They were returned to Manhattan for trial.

 In February 1993, the trial against John and Joe Gambino, and their associates Lorenzo Mannino and Matteo Romano, started.
 The prosecution portrayed them as the main distributors of heroin smuggled from Italy and South America to Miami and New York by the Sicilian Mafia, while the defense countered that the central drug and murder charges in the case were based on the uncorroborated testimony of Marino Mannoia and Gravano, whom the defense depicted as "killers and liars".
 The trial ended in mistrial in June 1993 when a jury was unable to reach a verdict on charges of racketeering, drug trafficking and murder.

 Marino Mannoia was admitted into the Witness Protection Program in the United States (Italy had no such programme at the time).
 He testified he had met with John Gambino personally, who had inspected the quality of the heroin Marino Mannoia was refining in Palermo.
 His testimony finally induced the Gambinos to plead guilty to drug trafficking in an arrangement with prosecution.